 In a few words, the road from an absolute beginner to someone who wants to puts his inspiration in a form of notes and verses goes something like this:

 It’s been a while since you picked a guitar for the first time.
 Months of practicing made you capable of playing various kinds of music and you have finally determined a few styles you prefer.
-You always wanted to be a songwriter but never actually tried to make a song, for some reasons.
+You always wanted to be a songwriter but never actually tried to make a song, for some reason.

 Let’s be as direct as possible.
 There is no good reason why you shouldn’t start with writing your songs at once.
 Many people would think that they aren’t good enough or that they have to learn some specific process of song making.